Parcility/Kennel/README.md

 > `useShadowDom` A boolean that enables the insecure shadow DOM implementation for DepictionMarkdownView.
 False by default (recommended).
 >
 > `iframeHeader`: An HTML string to inject into DepictionMarkdownView IFrames.
 Will set text to white if dark mode (via \<style />) by default.
+>
+> `silenceErrors`: A boolean to silence any syntax errors from the depiction.
+False by default.

 All arguments are optional, but `depiction` is highly suggested for proper usage.